 What I Wish I’d Known Sooner

-The Law of Attraction almost broke me.
-Not because it’s fake, but because I was using it wrong.
-It’s not about obsessive affirmations or forcing positivity 24/7.
+The Law of Attraction almost ruined my life, not because it’s fake, but because I was using it wrong.
+It’s not about repeating affirmations all day or policing your thoughts.
 It’s about clarity, alignment, and trust.